Table Of Contents

 Mild burning during urination or small amounts of blood in urine may occur initially but usually improve as healing progresses.

-Are There Any Risks or Side Effects?
+Are There Any Risks or Side Effects of TURP Surgery?

 Like any surgical procedure, this prostate operation carries potential risks, though complications are generally manageable when performed by experienced surgeons.

-Possible temporary effects may include:
+Possible temporary and long-term effects may include:

 - Urinary irritation

-- Retrograde ejaculation
+- Retrograde ejaculation (common after TURP)

 - Short-term urinary urgency